ahlstromcj/seq66/RELNOTES.md

 Release Notes for Seq66 0.91.0
 ==============================
 Chris Ahlstrom
-2020-11-15 to 2020-11-15
+2020-11-15 to 2020-11-21

-This file lists the changes for this version from the previous version.
+This file lists the major changes for this version from the previous version.
 Also see the README and INSTALL files.

 Non Session Manager Support